epfl-lara/rust-stainless/README.md

 ## Usage

 Assuming you have followed the above installation instructions, using `rustc_to_stainless` in basic Cargo projects is easy:
-Navigate to a project folder (i.e., a folder containing a `Cargo.toml` file) and run `cargo stainless`.
+Navigate to a project folder (i.e., a folder containing a `Cargo.toml` file), run `cargo build`, and, consequently, `cargo stainless`.
 This will invoke `rustc_to_stainless` for the last build target in your Cargo project with essentially the same configuration as `cargo build` would.
-The frontend will produce some debug output, and, if successful, will write the extracted Stainless program to `./output.inoxser`.
+The frontend will produce some debug output, and, if successful, write the extracted Stainless program to `./output.inoxser`.
+Similarly to other cargo commands, you can also use `cargo stainless --example foo` to instead extract a specific example.

-You can then verify this program using Stainless and the `stainless-noxt` subproject.
+You can verify the extracted program using Stainless and the `stainless-noxt` subproject.
 To do so with a checked out version of the Stainless repo, run `sbt` in the root folder of the repo and consequently switch to the appropriate subproject using `project stainless-noxt`.
 The actual verification can be started using `run /the/path/to/output.inoxser`.
 For a slightly more practical setup, you can run Stainless in separate session and start it in watch mode using `run --watch /the/path/to/output.inoxser`.